ten-protocol/ten-documentation/docs/architecture/design.md

 ---
 # Design

 Obscuro is architected as an L2 protocol, leveraging the rollup pattern to store transaction data on the L1 chain.
-While most rollup implementations aim for scalability, Obscuro's primary objective is confidentiality.
+While most rollup implementations aim only for scalability, Obscuro's objectives are both scalability and confidentiality.
 The rollups encapsulate the entire encrypted transaction data.

 ![L1-L2 Interaction](../assets/l1-l2-interaction.png)